SeamlessDistribution/SeamlessDistribution.github.io/merchant/externalservices/index.md

 <img src="/assets/images/service_sequence.png" />

-## Steps to take when integrating with SEQR
+## Integration procedure

+Follow these steps to integrate your service with SEQR:

+1. Add API parameters
-1. Create your QR codes for scanning
+2. Create your QR codes for scanning
-2. Create a web frontend to be integrated into SEQR app
+3. Create a web frontend to be integrated into SEQR app
-3. Create a web backend
+4. Create a web backend
-4. Verify your integration
+5. Verify your integration
-5. Go live!
+6. Go live!

+### Add API parameters

+The methods required in a basic integration are:

+* getClientSessionInfo

+* sendInvoice

+* getPaymentStatus

+* markTransactionPeriod

+For an extended integration, also these methods can be used:

+* updateInvoice

+* cancelInvoice

+* commitReservation

+* submitPaymentReceipt

+* executeReport

+Refer to section [API](/merchant/reference/api.html) for detailed description.

 ### Create your QR codes for scanning